ks-labs/adonis5-audit/README.md

 // you need this to extend your models import { compose } from '@ioc:Adonis/Core/Helpers' import { auditSave, auditDelete, createAudit } from '@ioc:Adonis/Addons/Audit'
-class CRUDModel extends BaseModel {
+class MyCRUDModel extends BaseModel {
 // we need this to call the BaseModel original behaviour
 // when dont have changes in code public superSave(): any {